Table of Contents:

 • If you have lived at least 6 months or more in a country not featured in the Canada IEC list, you must undergo a medical examination and submit the results alongside the IEC application.

-• Working Holiday Canada Visa:
+Canada Working Holiday Visa:

 • You haven't participated in the IEC program before.